BelledonneCommunications/linphone-iphone/README.md

 - 64 bits x86_64 for simulator for all ARM64 devices.
 - 32 bits i386 for simulator for all ARMv7 older devices.

- Note: We are not compiling for the 32 bits i386 simulator by default because xCode default device (iPhone 6) runs in 64 bits.
+ Note: We are not compiling for the 32 bits i386 simulator by default because Xcode default device (iPhone 6) runs in 64 bits.
 If you want to enable it, you should invoke `prepare.py` with `i386` argument: `./prepare.py i386 [other options]`.

 ## Upgrading your iOS SDK